 Learning how to use leadership and influence to gather the information, resources, and support needed to pursue new opportunities, build momentum, and drive change.

-Learning how to develop and promote an entrepreneurial mindset in work groups and within organizations.
+Learning how to develop and promote a growth and change mindset in work groups and within organizations.

-Before, during, and after the program, participants apply entrepreneurial leadership ideas to a specific project or idea they are currently developing.
+Before, during, and after the program, participants apply these leadership ideas to a specific project or idea they are currently developing.

 Leading for Growth and Change is designed for experienced managers who are actively leading projects and teams, whether in startups or large, established organizations.
 All participants should come willing and ready to apply program ideas and concepts to a specific idea or project they are currently considering or developing.